anynines/klutchio/docs/platform-operator/control-plane-cluster-setup/oidc-keycloak.md

 ## OpenID Connect (OIDC) client for the backend

-The Klutch backend needs to be configured as an OIDC client so that consumers can authenticate against it and set up service accounts for [developer (consumer) clusters](./setup-developer-cluster.md) to connect (bind) to data services.
+The Klutch backend needs to be configured as an OIDC client so that developers can authenticate against it and set up service accounts for [App Clusters](./setup-app-cluster) to connect (bind) to data services.
 For this purpose, create a new OIDC client for the Klutch backend.
 In our example we call the client `klutch-bind-backend`.